 3 – What if your story is not news, is all lost?

 Don’t just think about news as your only way of generating media coverage.
-Recently, a new client of Mantis PR, a PR agency specialising in Public Sector and our new partner, wanted to draft a news announcement around a new product development.
-In Mantis PR’s view it wasn’t newsworthy and would be potentially wasted effort.
+Recently, a new client of Mantis PR, a PR agency specialising in Public Sector and our new partner, wanted to draft a news announcement around new product development.
+In Mantis PR’s view, it wasn’t newsworthy and would be potentially wasted effort.
 So, rather than spending time drafting and pitching a news announcement, Mantis worked with a select and niche group of targeted media to develop bespoke, exclusive content ideas – opinion articles and Q&A articles for example – in collaboration with those targeted journalists.

 By thinking beyond news and, working in collaboration with journalists that trust Mantis PR, the ‘non-news’ item resulted in:

 - A customer Q&A piece with a key public sector title